-Mark Frankenfeld is in his 11th full year as Commissioner and President of the North American Hockey League and his 19th overall.
+Mark Frankenfeld has served as the Commissioner and President of the North American Hockey League since 2007.
 As commissioner, his responsibilities include overseeing the day-to-day operations and all business aspects of the league, including but not limited to expansion, marketing initiatives, rules & regulations and player development.

 All take advantage of the unique vertical exposure model set forth by Frankenfeld, in which players are showcased in a series of unique league-wide events designed to bring everyone together under one roof several times a season for enhanced exposure of players at all levels to junior and college scouts.

 Prior to assuming his role as commissioner, the Wright State University graduate served as the league's director of hockey operations.

 Behind the bench in the NAHL, Frankenfeld was the head coach of the Dayton Gems during the 2003-04 season and spent four seasons as assistant coach and assistant general manager for the Texas Tornado from 1999-03.
 He was also an assistant coach with the Cleveland Jr. Barons for one season.
 Prior to working in the NAHL, Frankenfeld gained valuable experience in the collegiate ranks, spending four years as an assistant coach with Miami University (NCHC) and one as an assistant with Buffalo State University (SUNYAC).
 Frankenfeld has also coached at the high school and Midget AAA levels, as well as at USA Hockey Select Festivals, giving him more than 20 years of coaching experience.

 Frankenfeld resides in Dallas, Texas with his wife, Kira.
 Frankenfeld has a son, Brody, and two daughters, Charlee and Bella.